d8corp/react-def/lib/README.md

 # react-def
-Use the component when DOM changes or component rendering take much time.
+Use the component when DOM changes or component rendering take a lot of time.
 ## Installation
 [npm](https://www.npmjs.com/package/react-def)
 ```bash